MariaTayo/Excel-Bikes-Sales-Analysis/README.md

 ## Visualisations
 The visuals created from my analysis were used to create a dashboard slicers in order to incorporate filters.

-This was part of a project by Alex the Analyst.